George Prowse: Naval service

 According to his service record, which has been placed online by The National Archives, Prowse was born on 28 August 1896, however the Commonwealth War Graves Commission gives his age at death as 32, which would place his birth in 1886.
 Recent research in South Wales has unearthed a birth certificate that shows he was actually born on 29 August 1886 in Brynsion Terrace, Gilfach Goch, Llantrisant and a Blue plaque was placed on the house (Brynsion Terrace has since been renamed to be part of High Street) by the local council, Rhondda Cynon Taff on 21 October 2006.
 He enlisted in the Royal Navy Volunteer Reserve for the Royal Naval Division, on 26 February 1915.
 The details recorded in his service record show he was living in the Landore area of Swansea, Wales with his wife Sarah; he had been working as a collier, was 6 ft tall, had grey eyes, brown hair and a "fair" complexion.
-At some time he relocated to Camerton in Somerset, probably to work in the coal mines there.
+At some time he relocated to Camerton, Somerset, probably to work in the coal mines there.
 In the churchyard at Camerton there is a war memorial with his name shown.

 Prowse was initially rated Ordinary Seaman, on 5 May 1915 he was promoted to Able Seaman (rank).
-After completing training at Blandford, in September 1915 he was posted to the Drake Battalion, which was then engaged in the Gallipoli Campaign.
+After completing training at Blandford, in September 1915 he was posted to the Drake Battalion, which was then engaged in the Gallipoli campaign.
 It is not clear how much active service Prowse saw at this time as he spent significant periods hospitalised with first jaundice and then gastroenteritis, finally rejoining his battalion in Egypt on 9 January 1916.
-The division remained engaged in the Gallipoli Campaign until May 1916 when it was transferred to France.
-Prowse arrived at Marseilles on 7 June 1916, on 20 June he was promoted Petty Officer.
+The division remained engaged in the Gallipoli campaign until May 1916 when it was transferred to France.
+Prowse arrived at Marseille on 7 June 1916, on 20 June he was promoted Petty Officer.

 In November 1916 the Division was employed in the Battle of the Ancre, the final attempt to resolve the Battle of the Somme.
 Prowse received a gunshot wound in his left thigh on 13 November (the opening day of the battle) and after initial treatment in France was admitted to a hospital in Epsom on 17 November.
 Having been discharged from hospital, he went back to the base at Blandford on 9 January 1917, and eventually returned to his battalion in France on 28 March 1917.